 There are 15 cafés, restaurants and outlets throughout the Louvre, including the Cafe Marly restaurant pictured above.

-Dine-in and takeaway eating establishments can be found in the Louvre Museum, the Carrousel Garden and the Tuileries Garden.
+Dine-in and takeaway eating establishments can be found:

 The Inside Scoop – Best Time to Visit the Louvre Paris

 Correct at time of publication.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in EURO unless otherwise stated.

 Where is the Louvre?
 The Louvre adddress is Musée du Louvre, 75058 Paris – France

 Telephone: + 33 (0) 1 40 20 53 17

 - Tuesday: Closed

 - Thursday: 9 a.m. – 6 p.m.

 - Friday: 9 a.m. – 9:45 p.m.

 - Saturday: 9 a.m. – 6 p.m. (until 9:45 p.m. the first Saturday of each month – Richelieu wing by prior reservation)